 A successful facelift may dramatically improve the nasolabial fold or groove between the nose and corner of the mouth.
 Surgery may dramatically reduce jowls and re-establish a firm jaw line as well as re-contour the neckline through fat removal.
 It also may tighten loose folds of excess skin underneath the neck.

-There is no single, standard face lift procedure.
+There is no single, standard facelift procedure.
 Each patient presents a different anatomic picture and requires a different set of tools for an optimal, natural rejuvenation.
-At Finn Facial Plastics, you can be sure your treatment will be individualized to your particular needs.
+At Finn Plastic Surgery, you can be sure your treatment will be individualized to your particular needs.

-Facelifts are usually done by our board-certified plastic surgeons, private surgery suite under IV sedation combined with local anesthesia.
+Facelifts are performed by our board-certified plastic surgeons, private surgery suite under IV sedation combined with local anesthesia.
 Dr. Finn may opt to utilize general anesthesia should he deem it medically necessary.
 Some patients choose to stay in the hospital overnight, but most recover in the comfort of their own homes after surgery.
 We are conveniently located adjacent to the Courtyard by Marriott, and we can arrange discounted stays if needed.
-Finn Facial Plastics will assist in hiring a private duty nurse if one is needed.

 Following surgery, patients wear a large, fluffy dressing for one to two days.
 After this is removed, patients may wash their face and hair gently.
 We remove sutures and staples between one and two weeks post procedure.
 It is important to minimize activity following surgery and to keep the head elevated as much as possible.
 Ice packs are helpful for the first 24 hours.

 Bruising and swelling are typical and may be dramatic after surgery.
 This resolves in varying amounts of time, generally within ten days to two weeks, and much of the bruising may be concealed with makeup at one week following surgery.
 Pain is surprisingly minimal following surgery, and the cheeks and ears may feel numb for several weeks.